Ronald Perelman: Greenmail

 In the late 1980s, Perelman was accused of engaging in greenmail.
-"Greenmail" occurs when someone buys a large block of a company's stock and threatens to take over the company unless he is paid a substantial premium over his purchase price.
+"Greenmail" occurs when someone buys a large block of a company's stock and threatens to take over the company unless they are paid a substantial premium over his purchase price.
 In the case of someone with a reputation as a corporate raider, the mere act of buying up shares could send a company into a panic and investors into a buying frenzy.
 Perelman insists he seriously intended to buy every corporation he bought into.

 He was first accused of greenmail in late 1986 during a run at CPC International when he bought 8.2% of CPC at around $75 a share and indirectly sold it back to CPC through Salomon Brothers a month later at $88.5 a share for a $40 million profit.
 Both CPC and Perelman denied it was greenmail despite appearances to the contrary, including what looked like an artificial price increase by Salomon shortly before they sold Perelman's shares.

 Another accusation of greenmailing levied against him was the best-known and stemmed from his attempt to purchase Gillette in November 1986.
 Perelman opened negotiations with a bid of $4.12 billion.
 Gillette responded with an unsuccessful lawsuit and public insinuations of insider trading.
 Perelman accumulated 13.8% of Gillette before he made what he would later call the worst decision he ever made and sold his stake to Gillette later that month for a $34 million profit.
 Gillette had put word out that Ralston Purina had agreed to buy a 20% block of stock, making any attempt by Perelman to buy Gillette much more difficult.
 Perelman decided to sell his share to Ralston Purina, but before he did so Gillette's executives called him up, asking if he'd sell his shares to them and they'd sell the shares to Ralston Purina.
 He sold his shares to Gillette and Ralston backed out of the deal.